Randomizing multi-product formulas for Hamiltonian simulation: Randomized sampling using multi-product formulas

 for matching and closed-form multi-product formulas respectively. \end{theorem}

-Consequently, these formulas can be used for randomized sampling via Theorem \ref{theo:time_evolution}.
-A numerical comparison of the error bounds of all presented formulas can be found in Fig.~\ref{fig:compare_bounds}, while an overview of circuit depths, error scaling and error bounds is given in Table \ref{tab:compare_methods}.
+Consequently, these formulas can be used for randomized sampling via Theorem~\ref{theo:time_evolution}.
+A numerical comparison of the error bounds of all presented formulas can be found in Fig.~\ref{fig:compare_bounds}, while an overview of all relevant quantities is provided in Table~\ref{tab:compare_methods}.

+While the formula dependent $\zeta^{(\mathrm{m})}_{{\chi,R}}$ and $\zeta^{(\mathrm{cf})}_{{\chi,R}}$ themselves are not too illuminating, they can be upper bounded by the corresponding resolution factors multiplied by a term depending on the magnitudes of the used parameters $\bb$.
+However, these upper bounds are not tight which is why their exact versions are used in any explicit calculations.
+Nevertheless, they showcase that a bad choice of $\bb$ can lead to significant penalties in the performance of the resulting multi-product formula, further stressing the need for optimizing with respect to these parameters.

 The matching and closed-form multi-product formulas both rely on products of $\mathcal{L}_{2\chi, R}(\boldsymbol{\nu}^{(r)}, \boldsymbol{b}^{(r)}, t)$.
-For Algorithm \ref{algo:random_sampling}, these products can either be expanded and the resulting operators and coefficients be identified with the sets $\lbrace V_k \rbrace$, $\lbrace p_k \rbrace$, or sets of $(V_\circ^{(1)},V_\bullet^{(1)}), \dots, (V_\circ^{(R)},V_\bullet^{(R)})$ be drawn and applied as in Fig.\ \ref{fig:circuit}.
+For Algorithm ~\ref{algo:random_sampling}, these products can either be expanded and the resulting operators and coefficients be identified with the sets $\lbrace V_k \rbrace$, $\lbrace p_k \rbrace$, or sets of $(V_\circ^{(1)},V_\bullet^{(1)}), \dots, (V_\circ^{(R)},V_\bullet^{(R)})$ be drawn and applied as in Fig.~\ref{fig:circuit}.
 For the matching multi-product formula, all $V_\circ^{(r)}$ and $V_\bullet^{(r)}$ are drawn independently from each other while for the closed-form multi-product formula, the set from which $V_{\circ / \bullet}^{(r+1)}$ is drawn depends on the set from which $V_{\circ / \bullet}^{(r)}$ has been sampled.

-Furthermore, since the above framework randomizes only over product formulas, we can also think of a doubly-stochastic version in which the short-term evolutions comprising the product formulas are sampled randomly as well.
+Furthermore, since the above framework randomizes only over product formulas, we are not necessarily bound to Trotter-Suzuki formulas and one could also think of a doubly-stochastic version in which the short-term evolutions comprising the product formulas are sampled randomly as well.
 In that sense, it is allowed to construct the multi-product formulas with building blocks of

 rather than \eqref{eq:trotter_suzuki_0}.
-This is not possible for Childs and Wiebe's multi-product formulas, which require symmetric building blocks.
+This is not possible for Childs and Wiebe's multi-product formulas, which require symmetric building blocks and are thus limited to Trotter-Suzuki formulas.